jessewaites/piratebroadcast.github.io/_posts/2017-10-26-Redirecting-To-An-External-Link-In-A-React-Application.md

 <p>The solution to this wasn't obvious so I thought to write this blog post and document this simple solution so that others can find it.
 Without further ado...

 It turns out that what I wanted to do was use an inline component and window.location to force the browser to go to another page.
 I'll paste a gist below so you can see how I set my React Router up in Index.js.
 This definitely works with React Router 3 and 4.
-If this was useful to you, send me an email or follow me and let me know to I'll keep it up.<p>
+If this was useful to you, send me an email or follow me and let me know to keep it up.<p>

 <script src="https://gist.github.com/piratebroadcast/ff057097328b823251b3976117404934.js"></script>